sptFredrikLuvo/EPi.Commerce.Payments/Netaxept/README.md

 ```

 The transaction id is passed as parameter to the Index method.
 On the NetaxeptCheckoutPaymentGateway the ProcessAuthorization method should be called.
 This method will complete the payment.
-The return value indicate if the payment is successfull otherwise
+The return value indicates if the payment is successfully otherwise
 an error code is returned.
 If the result is ok, then the cart should be saved as a purchase order to finalize the checkout.
 During the payment process, notes are saved on the cart (register and auth steps), you can copy the notes to the purchase order if you
 would like a complete history of the payment process.